Paris Central School Council

 Our School Council plays a vital role in decision-making as well as establishing and building home-school partnerships at Paris Central.
-Meetings are held throughout the school year.
+Meetings are held at least 4 times through the school year.
 The dates for this year's meetings are listed below.
 We discuss items such as school climate, school policies, student achievement, fundraising, school events and other important issues pertaining to student life at Paris Central.
 Meetings are currently held virtually on Teams, and last about one hour.

 Chair: To Be Determined on September 26th